kasper-piskorski/docs/pages/documentation/7-examples/SQL-migration.md

 This will allow the migration example access to your new MySQL world database.

-#### Mindmaps Engine
+#### MindmapsDB Engine

-Mindmaps Engine needs to be running, as always, for this example to work.
-If you need help starting Engine, see the [Setup Guide](https://mindmaps.io/pages/documentation/get-started/setup-guide.html)
+MindmapsDB Engine needs to be running, as always, for this example to work.
+If you need help starting Engine, please see the [Setup guide](../get-started/setup-guide.html).

-### Running the example
+### Running the Example

 You can run this example by running the `Main` class.
 Check out the `SqlWorldMigrator` class for the bulk of the migration code.

 We run a few queries in the example to prove that the data has been migrated.
-After running the example, you should be able to answer the following questions:
+After running the example, you should be able to answer the following questions (see the bottom of the page for answers - but please don't peek until you've tried it!):

-+ What are the Types in the World Mindmaps graph?
++ What are the Types in the World MindmapsDB graph?
 + How many cities are in Niger?
 + How many countries are in the world?
 + What are the languages spoken in Sweden?

 (We do not provide any guarantees for data integrity.
 Data is provided by MySQL.)

-### In-Memory example (Lazy folks here, please)
+### In-Memory Example (Lazy folks here, please)

-If you are feeling lazy, and do not want to install MySQL to test this out, we do provide and in-memory SQL database option.
+If you are feeling lazy, and do not want to install MySQL to test this out, we do provide an in-memory SQL database option.

 You can run this example by running the `MainInMemory` class.
-It demonstrates the exact same functionality by pre-loading the World data into an [H2](http://www.h2database.com/html/main.html) SQL database.
+It demonstrates the same functionality by pre-loading the World data into an [H2](http://www.h2database.com/html/main.html) SQL database.

+## Test Yourself Answers

+**What are the Types in the World MindmapsDB graph?**
+Answer:

+**How many cities are in Niger?**
+Answer:

+**How many countries are in the world?**
+Answer:

+**What are the languages spoken in Sweden?**
+Answer:

-## Where next?
+## Where Next?

-After running this SQL migration, check out [Graql](https://mindmaps.io/pages/documentation/graql/overview.html) and [the Graph API](https://mindmaps.io/pages/documentation/core-api/overview.html) for more instructions on how you can explore **the world**.
+After running this SQL migration, check out the [Graql documentation](../graql/overview.html) and the [Graph API documentation](../core-api/overview.html) for more instructions on how you can explore **the world**.

 {% include links.html %}